Bubblin-Superbooks/h2s/README.md

 ## Hydrogen Sulfide

-Treat your really long HTML scroll with some sulfur.
-Paginate into a responsive codex with pages of equal size.
+_Treat your really long HTML scroll with some sulfur!_

+Paginate content into responsive pages of equal size that always side above the fold.

 ----